 Vigil Volunteers

-Vigil Volunteers sit with hospice patients who are actively dying and do not have family or friends to sit with them or have family members who need respite.
+Vigil Volunteers sit with patients who are actively dying and may not have family or friends present.
+Patients whose family or friends are present may request respite to give them time to step away for a meal, to rest, etc.

 Pet Therapy